chef-boneyard/chef-web-docs-2016/docs_devkit/source/getting_started.rst

    ...

-Verify that the default recipe is the name of the cookbook that was generated earlier:
+Verify that the default recipe contains the name of the cookbook that was generated earlier:

 .. code-block:: yaml